What Are Ivy League Universities? 2026 Guide for Indians

 Cambridge, MA Accept.
 Rate: ~3.6% SAT Required Founded: 1636

 Harvard is the oldest university in the United States and consistently ranks first or second globally.
 It is best known for law, medicine, government, and business.
 For Indian students, Harvard places strong emphasis on demonstrated intellectual curiosity, leadership impact, and a clear narrative thread across all application components.
-Financial aid is generous — families earning under approximately Rs.
-70 lakh per year may qualify for significant grants.
+Financial aid is exceptionally generous — from 2025-26, Harvard is free for families earning under approximately $85,000/year (~Rs.
+85 lakh/year), and tuition-free for families earning under $200,000/year (~Rs.
+1.7 crore/year).

 2. Yale University